 Located in a 40-acre apple orchard on the site of Orange County’s oldest farm (it dates back to 1700), Applewood currently sells wine favorites like Chardonnay, Cabernet Franc, and barrel-fermented reds, as well as its Naked Flock hard cider.
-Summer weekends are busy here: Have lunch or snacks in the cafe while enjoying free concerts on select afternoons.
-During the COVID-19 crisis, the winery is open for outdoor seating only.
+Summer weekends are busy here; have lunch or snacks in the cafe while enjoying free concerts on select afternoons.

 Sip this: Owner and winemaker Jonathan Hull suggests Traminette, “a hybrid white that’s very fruity; it tastes like a lychee nut.”

 Don’t miss: Sampling the wines in the three-season tasting room, which overlooks a picturesque lake.